armando-valencia/fpl-stats-api/README.md

 # fpl-stats-api
 An API to retrieve various player stats for the online fantasy soccer (football) game, [Fantasy Premier League](https://fantasy.premierleague.com/).
-Created with [Rust](https://www.rust-lang.org/) and using [Rocket](https://rocket.rs/) as the web framework.

 ## Testing
 To test out the API, you can use a tool like [ngrok](https://ngrok.com/download).